District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Technical Validation

 However, the parameters in Equation \ref{eq:T} need to be calibrated in order to minimize the discrepancy between $T^{r}_{ij}$ and $T_{ij}$ in an outdoor environment.
 In this case, these values are acquired in a controlled setting where the target element's actual surface temperature $T_{ij}$ at location $ij$ in the thermal picture is almost identical to $T^{r}_{ij}$.

-The FLIR A300 camera was calibrated by manually tuning the parameters in Equation \ref{eq:T} until there was a satisfactory level of agreement between surface temperature estimations and observations.
+The FLIR A300 camera was calibrated by manually tuning the parameters in Equation \ref{eq:T} until there was a satisfactory agreement between surface temperature estimations and observations.
 The agreement was assessed in terms of the Mean Bias Error (MBE) and Root Mean Square Error (RMSE) as shown in Equation \ref{eq:mbe} and \ref{eq:rmse}:

 where $T^{n}_{S,m}$ is the surface temperature obtained by contact surface sensors, and $T^{n}_S$ is the surface temperature calculated from thermal pictures captured by the FLIR A300 camera at time $t = t_0 + n\cdot \Delta t$.
 The calibration aims to achieve an MBE as close to 0 with the lowest RMSE.
-The RMSE and MBE were calculated with different $\Delta t$ at different positions (30 minutes at Position A and 5 minutes for Positions B and C).
+The RMSE and MBE were calculated with different $\Delta t$ at three different positions to optimize the temporal resolution for each location (30 minutes at Position A and 5 minutes for Positions B and C).
+At Positions A-C, the RMSE and MBE obtained after calibration are shown in Table \ref{tab:calibration}, achieving an RMSE below 2 degrees Celsius and an MBE below ± 1 degree Celsius.
+Furthermore, Figure \ref{fig:comparison} illustrates a comparison between the estimated and measured surface temperatures after calibration at Positions A-C, offering additional information that enables the data to be freely accessed and tailored to suit specific needs and interests in further research.